 There’s no time like the present!

-While we wait for the cryptocurrencies to make up their minds, you might want educate yourself.
+While we wait for the cryptocurrencies to make up their minds, you might want re-educate yourself.
 When these markets begin to move again, hopefully in an upward fashion, it would be a good thing if you have made up your mind about which altcoin you want to invest in or remain invested in or sell, before it tanks again.

 In this vein, I recently found a reviewer who seems to give you the overall picture and who is also pretty in tune with cryptocurrencies.
 His name is Jackson Palmer.
 As always, don’t take anybody’s word for it, but do pick out the gems this guy is offering for free.
-I’ve rarely seen such in depth reviews with this kind of critical bent.

 After just a few listens, I was shocked at the depth of the problems facing the crypto-world today and it amazes me that so many altcoins are still kicking at all.
 Certainly, it would behoove all of us to better understand the cryptocurrency process and that is why I offer Mr. Palmer for your perusal, if you are serious about learning and understanding and hopefully, beating the the street.
 Sure, the markets are driven by emotion and when fear strikes, crypto’s dive like hell.
 So, it would be a good idea to figure out which crypto’s have the most ‘fear potential.’